 Under the National Land Program’s decentralized land certification program, approximately 3% of certification requests have been disputed.
 Roughly 20% of the disputes are resolved through mediation conducted by local authorities.
-If mediation is unavailable or unsuccessful, municipal authorities arbitrate the dispute with an option for appeal to the court system if needed (Leisz et al. 1995; Teyssier et al. 2008).
+If mediation is unavailable or unsuccessful, municipal authorities arbitrate the dispute with an option for appeal to the court system if needed (Teyssier et al. 2008)

 KEY LAND ISSUES AND GOVERNMENT INTERVENTIONS